Akito-dataminer/crep/README.md

 If you have a preferred compiler, you can switch the compiler and standard library as follows: cmake -Dslib=libstdc++ -Dcompiler=clang++ -P build.cmake

-2. Run 'cmake --install' with administrator privileges.
+2. Run 'cmake --install ./build' with administrator privileges.
 By default, on Linux (Ubuntu), crep is installed to /usr/local/bin/, and on Windows to C:\Program files\crep\bin.

 3. Add the directory where crep is installed to your environment variables.